jbiason/blog/content/research/decoding-fast.md

 # And Back to FAST

 One of the things FAST is designed for is removing duplicate and/or constant content.
-For example, MsgType (ID 35) is the "SecurityList" message, which contains information about all the symbols (the their security IDs) handled by the exchange.
-Because the exchange is the same in all the symbols, FAST allows defining the fields related to it (Source, field ID 22, and Exchange, field ID
-207) to constant values, so they don't need to be transmitted and, when decoding FAST back to FIX, the decoder simply add the constant value.
+For example, MsgType (ID 35) identifies that the message is "SecurityList" (symbol list), which contains information about all the symbols (the their security IDs) available in the exchange.
+Because the exchange is the same in all the symbols, FAST allows defining the fields related to it (Source, field ID 22, and Exchange, field ID 207) to constant values, so they don't need to be transmitted and, when decoding FAST back to FIX, the decoder simply add the constant value.

 To know which fields are constant and which are not (and some other information), the protocol defines a template, which have a well defined schema, to report